discodavey/elife-vendor-workflow-config/elife_produciton_workflow_proposal_june_2015.md

 If another version is required the results of the author/production QC steps should move the content to Content processor: Deliver revised ECS view in PaW via a SOAP feed.
 Once available to production again they should be moved on PaW to Publisher: Check final version.
+The output from this stage is also required to be sent to it's onw AWS bucket: elife-production-revised Rare, but if reprocessed r1 suffix will be replaced with r2 suffix (zipped file).
+All actual files remain unchanged in naming convention, even if changed

-If another version is not required  the results of the authour/production QC process move to:  Publisher: Ready to load online in PaW via a SOAP feed.
+If another version is NOT required  the results of the authour/production QC process move to:  Publisher: Ready to load online in PaW via a SOAP feed.

 There is another stage that indicated delivery of final files to the final AWS bucket:
 The production staff need to move the content to Content processor: Upload online.

 Once this is moved, the output is finalised and publication ready.

-####Output:
 All components are zipped up and delivered to an eLife AWS bucket: elife-production-final

-- Zip file name: elife-12345-r1.zip
-- If reprocessed r1 suffix will be replaced with r2 suffix (zipped file).
-The naming convention for all actual files remains unchanged, even if the files themsleves changed.
+This will basically be a repeat of the most recent version that was delivered to elife-production-revised, but the delivery to AWS bucket: elife-production-final will be the trigger to the eLife production system to start the publication process.

 ####Turnaround time: